 This Container Registry service account is designed specifically for Container Registry to perform its service duties on your project.
-Google owns this account, but it is specific to your project and is listed in the Service Accounts and IAM sections of the GCP Console.
+Google owns this account, but it is specific to your project and is listed in the Service Accounts and IAM sections of the Cloud Console.

 If you delete this service account or change its permissions, certain Container Registry features will not work correctly.
 You should not modify roles or delete the account.

 mirror.gcr.io registry is a global Container Registry mirror for

 Docker Hub's official repositories.